 |Years of Experience||Minimum Monthly Salary|

-Section 8.
+21.8.
 Salary Freeze.
-If no funds have been allocated for salary increases, the first performance-based salary increase following the salary freeze will reflect up to three (3) years of performance evaluations, if applicable, and prior year eligibility (defined in Article 21, Section 5), if applicable.
-An Extension Lecturer who does not meet current eligibility (defined in Article 21, Section 5) may still be eligible for a performance-base salary increase due to prior year eligibility and performance during the salary freeze.
+If no funds have been allocated for salary increases, the first performance-based salary increase following the salary freeze will reflect up to three (3) years of performance evaluations, if applicable, and prior year eligibility (defined in Article 21.5), if applicable.
+An Extension Lecturer who does not meet current eligibility (defined in Article 21.5) may still be eligible for a performance-based salary increase due to prior year eligibility and performance during the salary freeze.

-Section 1.
-Complete agreement.
-Except as required in Section 2 and Section 3 below, or as mandated by PERC, neither party shall be required to bargain during the term of this Agreement with respect to any subject or matter that is referred to or covered in this Agreement.
+22.1.
+Complete Agreement.
+Except as required in Article 22.2 and Article 22.3 below, or as mandated by PERC, neither party shall be required to bargain during the term of this Agreement with respect to any subject or matter that is referred to or covered in this Agreement.

-Section 3.
-Non waiver of rights.
+22.3.
+Non-Waiver of Rights.
 This Agreement does not waive the rights of the Union to compel the University to bargain mandatory subjects of bargaining or to demand to bargain the impact of permissive subjects of bargaining.

-Section 4.
-Conformity to law.
+22.4.
+Conformity to Law.
 Both parties believe that all provisions of this Agreement are lawful.
 However, if any provision, or any application of this Agreement to any employee or group of employees, is found to be unlawful in a final decision of a court of competent jurisdiction, the parties shall commence negotiations within thirty (30) days on replacement language.
 All other provisions or applications of the Agreement shall continue in full force and effect.

 Either party may notify the other, in writing, of their intent to open bargaining on a successor agreement not less than sixty (60) days prior to the expiration date of the current Agreement.